mrsaurabhtanwar/RAG-TUTOR-CHATBOT/README.md

 4. **Deploy!** 🎉

-**Note**: The deployment is optimized for Render's starter plan with Python 3.11.10 and includes all necessary ML dependencies for RAG functionality.
+**Note**: The deployment is optimized for Render's free tier (512MB memory limit) with Python 3.11.10.
+ML dependencies are automatically disabled on free tier to prevent memory issues, but the core AI functionality remains fully operational.

 ## 📡 API Endpoints